Olive Oil and Dementia: The Power of 7 Grams

 1. Rich in Antioxidants

 Extra virgin olive oil is rich in antioxidants such as vitamin E and polyphenols.
 These substances help reduce oxidative stress in the body, which is crucial for maintaining healthy brain cells.
 Oxidative stress is linked to neurodegenerative diseases, including dementia.
-By providing antioxidants, olive oil helps protect the brain from free radical damage.
+By providing antioxidants, olive oil helps protect the brain from damage by free radicals.

 2. Anti-inflammatory Properties

 Chronic inflammation plays a major role in the development of many diseases, including dementia.
-Olive oil contains oleocanthal, a substance that has anti-inflammatory effects similar to ibuprofen.
-Regular consumption of olive oil can help reduce inflammation in the brain, which contributes to maintaining cognitive function and reducing the risk of dementia.
-So, can you take ibuprofen every day?
-Although ibuprofen has shown positive results in reducing inflammation, regular use has a negative effect on your stomach and liver.
+Olive oil contains oleocanthal, a substance that has similar anti-inflammatory effects to ibuprofen.
+Regular consumption of olive oil can help reduce inflammation in the brain, contributing to the preservation of cognitive functions and reducing the risk of dementia.
+Can you also take ibuprofen every day?
+Although ibuprofen shows a positive result regarding inflammation, regular use of ibuprofen has a negative effect on your stomach and liver.

 3. Improved Blood Flow to the Brain

 Good blood flow is essential for brain health.
-Extra virgin olive oil helps maintain healthy blood vessels by reducing plaque buildup and promoting blood vessel elasticity.
-This improves blood flow to the brain, which is important for maintaining cognitive function and preventing diseases like dementia.
+Extra virgin olive oil helps keep blood vessels healthy by reducing plaque buildup and promoting blood vessel elasticity.
+This ensures better blood flow to the brain, which is important for maintaining cognitive functions and preventing diseases such as dementia.

-Studies suggest that the Mediterranean diet, rich in olive oil, is associated with a lower risk of cognitive decline and dementia.
+Studies suggest that the Mediterranean diet, which is rich in olive oil, is associated with a lower risk of cognitive decline and dementia.
 This diet not only promotes heart health but also supports brain function.
-Researchers have found that people who follow a Mediterranean diet maintain better memory and cognitive function as they age.
+Researchers have found that people who adhere to a Mediterranean diet maintain better memory and cognitive functions as they age.

-Olive oil may specifically help protect against Alzheimer's disease, the most common form of dementia.
-Research has shown that olive oil can reduce the formation of amyloid plaques and neurofibrillary tangles in the brain, both hallmarks of Alzheimer's.
-These protective effects are primarily attributed to the polyphenols in olive oil, which help clear toxic proteins in the brain.
+Olive oil can specifically help protect against Alzheimer's disease, the most common form of dementia.
+Research has shown that olive oil can reduce the formation of amyloid plaques and neurofibrillary tangles in the brain, both characteristic of Alzheimer's.
+These protective effects are mainly attributed to the polyphenols in olive oil, which help clear toxic proteins in the brain.

 A well-functioning brain requires healthy synapses, the connections between nerve cells.
 Olive oil supports synaptic function by improving cellular communication and promoting neuroplasticity.
 This helps the brain remain flexible and resilient, which is essential for maintaining memory and learning ability, and for reducing the risk of dementia.